alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 # Release Notes
 ## 0x/xx/21 -  Eric Smith -    Version 3.1.1
 **Updates:**
+-   Moved the "Display ALL Objects for Selection" choice in the CPE from Advanced to Data Source

 **Bug Fixes:**
 -   Text formula fields will now wrap correctly